Welcome to Introduction to Ghost Hunting, Hallowfields’ free, four-part course in basic ghost hunting.

 Yes, many ghost hunters use a flash camera, a digital thermometer, a voice recorder, or an EMF meter.
 You may already own those tools – perhaps as apps on your phone.

-Most new ghost hunters – and at least a third of the experienced ghost hunters on my investigations – use no tools at all.
+Most new ghost hunters – and many experienced ghost hunters – use no tools at all.

 You’re more likely to notice the subtle, creepy things when cameras, noisy meters, etc., don’t distract you.